empytree/jugbeat/README.md

 http://empytree.com/projects/beatjuggler
 https://github.com/empytree/beatjuggler

 Written in Max 5.1.9, tested in Ableton Live 8.2.5.
-Breifly tested in Max 7.0.3 and Live 9.1.7.
-Current version is **1.0 beta**.
+Briefly tested in Max 7.0.3 and Live 9.1.7.
+Current version is **1.1 beta**.

 Please, report bugs as GitHub issues, or write me via credentials specified in LICENSE file.

-Copyright 2015 Sergey Parfenov (aka Empytree)
+Copyright 2016 Sergey Parfenov (aka Empytree)
 All trademarks are property of their respective owners.